Ad

 Very few cellular phones from other countries work in the province of Québec.
 You may want to check your cell phone coverage with your provider before you leave.

-Public telephones and telephone booths can be found throughout Québec maritime.
-A local call costs $0.25 for an unlimited length of time.
+Public telephones and telephone booths can be found throughout the maritime regions of Québec.
+A local call costs $0.50 for an unlimited length of time.

-To place a call outside Canada, you must dial 011 (or 01, if you are using a prepaid phone card), followed by the relevant country code, then the city or area code and then the local number.
+To place a call outside Canada or the United States, you must dial 011 (or 01, if you are using a prepaid phone card), followed by the relevant country code, then the city or area code and then the local number.
 To consult a list of country codes, visit the Bell Canada website.

 For directory assistance, call 411 at any time.
 To reverse the charges or speak to an operator, dial 0.